Prof Stephen Whitfield

-- Position: Associate Professor of Climate Change and Food Security
+- Position: Professor of Climate, Agriculture and Food

 - Email: S.Whitfield@leeds.ac.uk